SherlockOy/MyFirstApp/README.md

 ======================
 2015.1.27

-Open and close the drawer with the app ico
+Open and close the drawer with the app icon

 ======================